 The City of Subiaco is doing enough!
 We have to balance the needs for infill with enough amenity to make people still want to live here.
 The Government and Council as a result should be taking a far more nuanced approach.
 A holistic approach that embraces what is special about Subiaco and seek to enhance and protect it.
 It should be about enhancing neighbourhoods, not destroying them by turning them into high-rise slums or encumbered with developer's blight.

 Have a look for yourself at the density figures that already exist in Subiaco (see link below).
 You'll see the overall 2016 population density of Subiaco, was at 30.66 persons per hectare.
-This sits already well within the threshold of the desired target of between 25-35 persons per hectare, as detailed in the Central Sub Region Planning Framework: Perth and Peel @ 3.5 million - Department of Planning, 23 March 2018.
-And remember, this dosnt take into account the massive number of apartments still to come in Subi Centro, Subiaco Oval and the PMH site, let alone others!
+This is already the highest densities in the state, along with the Town of Vincent.
+And remember, this doesn't take into account the massive number of apartments still to come in Subi Centro, Subiaco Oval and the PMH site, let alone others!